via/node-httpmail/README.md

 X-Filter-Stored
 ```

-Message listings can be sorted using the `X-Sort` header:
+Message listings can be sorted using the `X-Sort` header.
-X-Sort: Subject ~Date

 Valid sorts, drawn from RFC5256:
 ```
 Arrival